Sarquella/JCenter-Uploader/README.md

 	ii.
 Create a new repository selecting `Maven` as type

 	iii.
-Create a new package in the repository, adding the corresponding *GitHub* links (Website, Issue Tracker and VCS)
+Create a new package in the repository

 2. **Setup the Android library**

 	i.
 Add the following lines to your `local.properties` file

-	**Important**: Make sure it is listed in your `.gitignore` file to avoid uploading it
+	> **Important**: Make sure it is listed in your `.gitignore` file to avoid uploading it

 	```
 	bintray.user=USERNAME